luckydye/luckydye/src/content/post/linear-timecode.md

 tags: [Audio, Linear Timecode]
 ---

-This wont be a tutorial, just a quick overview about Linear Timecode and how I implemented it in Javascript.
+This won't be a tutorial, just a quick overview about Linear Timecode and how I implemented it in Javascript.
 For a working example, you can take a look at my original code here: https://github.com/luckydye/linear-timecode